sosedoff/helm-wireguard/README.md

 You would need to install `wireguard-tools` to create new wireguard private/public keys.

+## Running

+A few things to consider when running this setup:

+- All wireguard features will work just find when running in a single server peer node
+- P2P communication between clients will not work if they're connected to different server peers.
+Server pods will run using exact same configuration, however wireguard connections require handshake prior to use and will not work if peer is bounced to another server peer.
+- Connection timeouts will occur when client peers are bounced between server pods via loadbalancer.

 ## Metrics

 To see which metrics are available, query `http://localhost:9090/metrics` in the pod,